MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-configure-azure-blob-storage.md

 ### SQL Server 2022

-In SQL Server 2022, users will need to configure their external data sources to use new connectors when connecting to Azure Storage.
+In SQL Server 2022 Preview, configure your external data sources to use new connectors when you connect to Azure Storage.
 The table below summarizes the change:

 | External Data Source | From | To |
 | -------------------- | ---- | -- |